Introduction

 Exhibition Venues

 Contour Biennale utilizes multiple venues throughout the city of Mechelen, creating a distributed exhibition that encourages visitors to explore urban space while engaging with art.
-These venues typically include historical buildings, churches, museums, public spaces, and repurposed industrial sites, each offering distinctive contexts for moving image works.
+These venues typically include historical buildings, churches, museums, public spaces, and repurposed industrial sites.

 Venue Locations